-Finally, in Section 5 we offer a brief summary of the main results and offer some thoughts on future work.
-Three appendices present some technical details.
+Finally, in Section 6 we offer a brief summary of the main results and offer some thoughts on future work.
+An on-line Supplementary Material document contains a number of appendices presenting technical details.

 1.1 Relationship with the existing literature